ANESTHESIOLOGY Daily News

 “When in these settings, which are often chaotic and poorly organized by default, there is frequently a call to take on other roles and to lead the local structure in place,” she said.
 “When I was working with Doctors Without Borders in Northern Sri Lanka during their long civil war, I was there as an anesthesiologist.
 But as one of three physicians providing care in a district hospital behind the front line, I was called on to also be the triage officer and manage the ‘living’ blood bank.
 And when the situation worsened during periods of active bombing, I also had to fill in as communications officer.
 Leading in this environment is required, and learning leadership skills on the fly is part of the process – unless you arrive with crisis management and leadership training and skills.”

-Dr. McQueen will share more of her experiences as part of the Sunday session “Crisis Leadership and Communications in Disasters.”
+Dr. McQueen shared more of her experiences as part of the 2022 session “Crisis Leadership and Communications in Disasters.”

 Those seeking the required management and leadership skills would do well to check out the Crisis and Emergency Risk Communication manual and tools from the CDC.
 Joseph McIsaac, MBA, MD, MS, FASA, Director and Senior Anesthesiologist at Integrated Anesthesia Associates in Hartford, Connecticut, said preparation in advance is critical in medical settings so that everyone is ready when a crisis strikes, and communication can flow smoothly.